-1. Before starting your essay, make it a point to choose your topic and write 3 causes and effects on it.
+1. Before starting your essay, make it a point to choose your topic and write three causes and effects of it.
 You can then pick the one that is the most interesting and write your paper on that stance.

-2. Mind-mapping is an essential brainstorming activity that will help in spilling out creative ideas and get your thoughts organized before you start collecting your information.
+2. Mind mapping is an essential brainstorming activity that will help in spilling out creative ideas and getting your thoughts organized before you start collecting your information.

 3. Choose a topic that you are passionate about or are very interested in because if you choose a random topic that you don't know much about, your professor can clearly notice the lack of interest in your paper.
 This will eventually influence your grades.

 4. Define the purpose of your essay and keep that in mind throughout while drafting your paper.
-You should not lose track of the main idea behind why you are writing this cause-and-effect essay, as this will in turn make you choose wrong arguments and illogical examples for your topic.
+You should not lose track of the main idea behind why you are writing this cause-and-effect essay, as this will, in turn, make you choose the wrong arguments and illogical examples for your topic.
 Your goal is to either inform or persuade your professor through your essay.

 5. The main focus of your essay should be the immediate causes and their effects.
 Be sure to only include direct and clear causes and effects that add value to your paper.

-6. Make sure to use grammar and plagiarism checking tools on your essay, as this conveniently points out grammatical errors, spelling mistakes, wordy sentences that you may have missed out on while revising.
+6. Make sure to use grammar and plagiarism-checking tools on your essay, as this conveniently points out grammatical errors, spelling mistakes, and wordy sentences that you may have missed out on while revising.
 Plagiarism checkers can help you identify plagiarised sentences, which you can edit to ensure authenticity and originality.